eyzi/devui/README.md

 # DevUI

-A simple UI for a one-click build uploads to game platforms such as Steam, Itch, and Discord.
+Simple UI for a one-click build upload to game platforms such as Steam, Itch, and Discord.
 More functionalities and platforms to come.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.